bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 | Encrypted Identifier    | UTF-8     | defined by accessory | The encrypted identifier, encoded as a hex string.           |
 {: #table-id-payload-over-bt title="Identifier Payload Over Bluetooth"}

-The encrypted identifier SHALL be an argument passed to the URL defined in the [Product data registry](product-data-registry) and it is REQUIRED that any metadata passed be non-identifiable.
+The encrypted identifier (which in some cases is the product serial number) SHALL be an argument passed to the URL defined in the [Product data registry](product-data-registry) and it is REQUIRED that any metadata passed be non-identifiable.

 If the accessory is not in identifier read state, it MUST send [Command_Response](#command-response) with the Invalid_command as the ResponseStatus.
 Further considerations for how these operands should be implemented are discussed in [Design of encrypted identifier look-up](#design-of-encrypted-identifier-look-up).